Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 Better Performance Results

 The data supporting process goals is compelling.
-In studies across various fields (sports, business, education), process goals consistently outperform outcome goals in terms of results.
+In studies across various fields (sports, business, education), process goals consistently outperform outcome goals on measured results [2][5].

 This performance advantage occurs because: